ktw5691/academic-kickstart/content/home/talks/index.md

 +++
-# A Recent Blog Posts section created with the Pages widget.
+# A Recent and Upcoming Talks section created with the Pages widget.
-# This section displays recent blog posts from `content/post/`.
+# This section displays recent talks from `content/talk/`.

-widget = "posts" # Do not modify this line! active = false # Activate this widget? true/false weight = 40 # Order that this section will appear in.
+widget = "pages"  # Do not modify this line! headless = true  # This file represents a page section. active = true  # Activate this widget? true/falsedate = 2018-10-30T00:00:00

-headless = true

-title = "Recent Posts"
+title = "Talks"
 subtitle = ""

+# Order that this section will appear in.
+weight = 30

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post"
+  page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5